Optimal bound for singularities on Fano type fibrations of relative dimension one: Introduction

-(2)~ $f:X\rightarrow Z$ is a Mori fiber space, i.e. a $K_X$-negative extremal contraction with $\dim X>\dim Z$.\\ Then $Z$ is $\delta$-lc. \end{conjecture} When $d=1$ or $d=2$, $Z$ is a point or a smooth curve and thus the conjecture is trivial.
-When $d=3$ and $X$ has only terminal singularities, Mori and Prokhorov \cite{MP08} proved that $Z$ is $1$-lc.
-When $\dim X-\dim Z=1$ and $\epsilon=1$, Han, Jiang and Luo \cite{HJL22} proved that $Z$ is $\frac{1}{2}$-lc.
-For toric fibrations, this conjecture was confirmed by Alexeev and Borisov \cite{AB14}.
+(3) $K_Z$ is $\QQ$-Cartier.\\ Then $Z$ is $\delta$-lc. \end{conjecture} For a Fano fibration $X\to Z$ where $X$ is a threefold with only terminal singularities, Mori and Prokhorov \cite{MP08} proved that $Z$ is $1$-lc.
+The toric case of M\textsuperscript{c}Kernan's conjecture was confirmed by Alexeev and Borisov \cite{AB14}.

 Shokurov proposed a more general conjecture which implies M\textsuperscript{c}Kernan's conjecture.
-Let's recall some backgrounds.
+Before stating this conjecture, we recall some background.
 Let $\pi:(X,B)\rightarrow Z$ be an lc-trivial fibration (see Definition \ref{def:canonical}).
-For example, let $\pi:X\rightarrow Z$ be a contraction between normal varieties and $(X,B)$ an lc pair with $K_X+B\sim_{\RR} 0/Z$.
-By constructions of Kawamata \cite{Kaw97,Kaw98} and Ambro \cite{Amb05}, we have the so-called canonical bundle formula
+For example, $\pi:X\rightarrow Z$ is a contraction between normal varieties and $(X,B)$ is an lc pair with $K_X+B\sim_{\RR} 0/Z$.
+By constructions of Kawamata \cites{Kaw97,Kaw98} and Ambro \cite{Amb05}, we have the so-called canonical bundle formula

 where $B_Z$ is the discriminant part and $M_Z$ is the moduli part (see Definition \ref{def:KKA}).
 The moduli part $M_Z$ is determined up to $\RR$-linear equivalence and thus can be represented by different $\RR$-divisors.
 A projective variety $F$ is said to be of Fano type if it admits a klt pair $(F,\Delta)$ such that $-(K_F+\Delta)$ is ample.
 We are now ready to state Shokurov's conjecture. \begin{conjecture}[Shokurov, cf. {\cite[Conjecture 1.5]{HJL22}}] Fix a positive integer $d$ and a real number $\epsilon>0$.
 There exists $\delta>0$ depending only on $d,\epsilon$ and satisfying the following.
 Let $\pi:(X,B)\rightarrow Z$ be an lc-trivial fibration and $z\in Z$ a codimension $\geq 1$ point such that